pettiblog/pettiblog.github.io/_code/perl.md

 exit;
 ```

 Feel free to comment and use the scripts.
-They could be highly improved, however I will not be working on them anymore as I have moved on to Python.
+They could be highly improved, however I will not be working on them anymore as I have moved on to Python <i class="fa fa-sign-out"></i>.